Therapist (“I”): Ales Zivkovic

 We treat each other with respect and as autonomous individuals.
 We will not judge or condemn each other or physically or verbally assault each other or others.
 We will be honest to each other.
 If you at some point tell a lie, you will find the most appropriate moment in the future when you are able to tell me that so that we have the chance to work on it in therapeutic space.

 Boundaries are important and are of essence not only for us to be able to work together in practical regards, but also in order for the therapeutic relationship to be potent.
 This goes for boundaries of therapy time and space also.
-There will be no therapy actively performed outside therapy space—which is at our sessions together (e.g. there will be no therapy done over phone, email etc.).
+There will be no therapy actively performed outside therapy space—that is at our sessions together or over Skype.
+There will be no therapy done over phone, email etc..

 Our sessions together will be held on weekly basis.
+Sometimes we might agree to more than one session per week, however, that is something we will discuss and agree upon as we work together.
 I am able and willing to support you—should we agree to it—also in-between regular weekly session, should you feel you need such support at any point.
 Additional sessions will be agreed between us.

-Due to the reasons of the loss of contact and momentum between us in therapy—especially if we will be doing deeper work—I generally do not offer sessions that are less frequent than weekly.
-This, however, does not mean that you cannot miss a session should that be needed by you.
+Due to the reasons of the loss of contact and momentum between us in therapy—especially if we are doing “deeper” work—I do not offer sessions that are less frequent than weekly.
+This, however, does not mean that you cannot miss a session should that be necessary.

 You also agree to arrive at the agreed session on time.
 You will give 1 weeks’ notice if you have to cancel a session by calling or texting me.
-If cancellation is not made in 1 weeks’ notice, you will make payment in full.
+If cancellation is not made in the period of 1 weeks’ notice, you will make payment in full regardless of attendance.

 I also run sessions over Skype, which we may agree to should sessions in person at any time not be feasible.
 You also agree to potential sessions over Skype in the case I am travelling.
-You are also fully aware that sessions that are not held in person pose higher risks in terms of maintaining confidentiality, which I as therapist cannot influence.
+You are also fully aware that sessions that are not held in person pose higher risks in terms of maintaining confidentiality because of technology that is used and which I as therapist cannot influence.
 You, therefore, are aware and accept this risk by taking on therapy over Skype.

-You will give at least 3 full sessions’ notice of your intention to end therapy, to allow for closure of the therapeutic process.
+You will give at least 4 weeks’ notice of your intention to end therapy, to allow for closure of the therapeutic process.

 You will keep yourself, others, the environment and me safe.
 This means no matter how you feel, you will control your behaviour and not act violently or threaten with violence to anyone or anything.